spcl/dace/doc/optimization/vscode.rst

 selected by the user.
 A selection of these heatmaps, as well as fine-grained control over their behavior is provided in a separate **SDFG Analysis** section in the SDFG Optimization sidepanel.

-Overlays can be activated for both graph edges, and graph nodes, showing things such as the operational intensity or arithmetic operations count, the amount of logical data movement volume, or the storage location of individual data containers.
+Overlays can be activated for both graph edges, and graph nodes, showing metrics such as the operational intensity, arithmetic operations count, the amount of logical data movement volume, or the storage location of individual data containers.

 To predict how program behavior changes with respect to input parameters or data sizes, undefined